The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Discussions and Conclusions

-Fig.\ref{fig3}A is nothing but the bar plot presentation of the line plot given in Fig.\ref{fig2}.
+Fig.\ref{fig3}A is nothing more than the bar graph presentation of the line graph given in Fig.\ref{fig2}.
 If we carefully observe Fig.\ref{fig3}B, we notice that $g$ varies from 0.65 to 0.69 for 17 different choices of 2 successive seasons out of 18 total seasons.
 The average value is approximately $g = 0.67$ as shown in Fig.\ref{fig4}.
-Comparing this with the wealth inequality calculated cumulative run for 1 season, one can notice that the average value inequality has been increased but the span of fluctuation in different observations has been decreased.
+Comparing this with the wealth inequality calculated cumulative runs for 1 season, one can notice that the average value inequality has been increased but the span of fluctuation in different observations has been decreased.
 The same trend continues if we consider 3 successive seasons to calculate the cumulative runs.
-Fig.\ref{fig3}C informs that the fluctuation in $g$ is this case is from 0.685 to 0.715 and the average value is approximately $g = 0.698$ as in Fig.\ref{fig4}.
-As we go for more and more successive seasons, the fluctuation of the Gini index among different choices becomes smaller and smaller and at the same time the average value increases.
-This has been shown in detail in every subplot of the Fig.\ref{fig3}.
-While, the same nature of wealth inequality has been shown in Fig.\ref{fig4} which may be considered as summary of Fig.\ref{fig3}.
+Fig.\ref{fig3}C informs that the fluctuation in $g$ in this case is from 0.685 to 0.715 and the average value is approximately $g = 0.70$ as in Fig.\ref{fig4}.
+As we go for more and more successive seasons, the fluctuation of the Gini index among different choices becomes smaller and smaller, and at the same time the average value increases.
+This has been shown in detail in all subplots of Fig.\ref{fig3}.
+However, the same nature of wealth inequality has been shown in Fig.\ref{fig4} which may be considered as a summary of Fig.\ref{fig3}.
 Here, we observe that with an increase in successive seasons, the average value of $g$ increases asymptotically and approaches $g = 0.79$.
-At the same time fluctuations in $g$ among different choices becomes lower and lower.
-The same trend of wealth inequality in terms of the Kolkata index has been shown in Fig.\ref{fig5}.
+At the same time, fluctuations in $g$ between different choices become lower and lower.
+The same trend of wealth inequality in terms of the Kolkata index is shown in Fig.\ref{fig5}.
 The asymptotic value of wealth inequality in terms of the Kolkata index is around 0.82.
-So, we can say that 82\% of the total run scored in IPL have been scored by only 18\% of the total batters who participated in this tournament from the beginning.
-This is at par with the pareto's principal.
+So, we can say that 82\% of the total runs scored in the IPL have been scored only by 18\% of the total batters who participated in this tournament from the beginning.
+This is in par with the Pareto principle.